bugfender/rn-bugfender/README.md

 `$ npm install @bugfender/rn-bugfender --save`

-**If you want to use cocoapods, skip the step 2 and go to the 3B.
-Cocoapods section**.
-Otherwise, for manual installation, proceed linking RN-Bugfender (2) and then continue with manual installation (3A).
+**If you want to use cocoapods (recommended), skip the step 2 and go to the step 3B**.
+For manual installation, proceed with the steps 2 and 3A.

 **2.** Link to your project
 ```